-- The Deck – This is the rider’s platform and is usually shaped like a surf board, with varying lengths that allow for different activities.
+- The Deck – This is the rider’s platform and is usually shaped like a surfboard, with varying lengths that allow for different activities.
 The longer the board, the faster you go, and most decks are made from maple timber that is veneered into strips, and these layers come together to form the board.
 There are usually seven layers of veneer and the grain would go in both directions to create a unique pattern, and with some artistic touches, the board gets its own character.

-- The Truck – Made from casted aluminium, the truck is the mechanism that provides the axles for the wheels, and it also fastens to the deck, creating a strong bond between the deck and the wheels.
-This component also offers a little suspension support, with a base plate and a rising plate that cushions impact, and there are many designs to cater for specific types of boarding, with harder or softer absorption, depending on your preference.
+- The Truck – Made from casted aluminium, the truck is the mechanism that provides the axles for the wheels, and it also fastens to the deck, creating a strong bond between the deck, and the wheels.
+This component also offers a little suspension support, with a base plate and a rising plate that cushions impact, and there are many designs to cater to specific types of boarding, with harder or softer absorption, depending on your preference.

 - The Wheels – These are obviously critical as they provide contact with the ground, and with polyurethane as the material, the solution is heated up until it becomes a liquid, which is then poured into aluminium moulds and is left to harden.
 Once the wheel is solid, a lathe machine is used to form the shape, with the maker using a special knife to carve out small designs.
-Most riders prefer hard skateboard wheels, as they go faster and are more durable that the softer units, and the width of each wheel would be 55-60mm.
+Most riders prefer hard skateboard wheels, as they go faster and are more durable than the softer units and the width of each wheel would be 55-60mm.

 The assembly is quite straightforward and with only a few tools, one can put together a board in less than an hour, or, as some people prefer, buy a ready-made board and a few spare wheels.
-Whether you are into trick riding or prefer speed, there are online suppliers of every component and with a little know how and a lot of patience, you can put together that dream board you’ve always promised yourself.
+Whether you are into trick riding or prefer speed, there are online suppliers of every component, and with a little know-how and a lot of patience, you can put together that dream board you’ve always promised yourself.
 Shopping online allows you to really take your time, and with so many online suppliers of all things skateboard, you can easily source what you need.